Shopify/hydrogen-v1/packages/hydrogen/src/hooks/useLoadScript/README.md

 <!-- This file is generated from source code in the Shopify/hydrogen repo.
 Edit the files in /packages/hydrogen/src/hooks/useLoadScript and run 'yarn generate-docs' at the root of this repo.
 For more information, refer to https://github.com/Shopify/shopify-dev/blob/main/content/internal/operations/hydrogen-reference-docs.md. -->

-The `useScriptLoader` hook loads an external script tag on the client-side.
+The `useLoadScript` hook loads an external script tag on the client-side.

 ## Example code